tschmutzer/kmasker/README.md

 ### [BUILD]:

 The build module is used to construct a k-mer index structure.
 It has its own help section (type '--help').
 One either can provide parameters using the command line or use the option '--config' to provide a config file with detailed meta data.
+If parameters are defined twice, the config file will overwrite parameters given at the command line.

 ### [RUN]: